Tenjin25/MarginofVictory/NCRealignment/NC_Case_Study.md

 **Narrative Note:**
 - *NC-05’s rural and exurban areas have become even more Republican, with Democrats struggling to reach 40% in most races.
 Boone and Winston-Salem remain Democratic pockets, but the broader region reflects the GOP’s growing dominance in the foothills and mountains.*

+**Key Takeaways:**
+- NC-05 is a solid Republican district, the second of four firewall districts for the GOP, with growing GOP margins in rural and exurban areas.
+- Boone and Winston-Salem are Democratic pockets, but are outweighed by the rest of the district.
+- Population aging and economic change have contributed to Republican dominance.
+- The district’s results mirror the broader partisan realignment in western NC.

 ---

 ## Trends in NC-06 (Greensboro / Winston-Salem / High Point)